SAP-samples/teched2025-DT265/exercises/ex2/README.md

   > Note: This adds caterer data for demonstration purposes, which is not suitable for a production environment.

-  > Note: For more details beyond this excercise, refer to the [Partner Reference Application Tutorial - Create an Initial Data Set](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/14-Develop-Core-Application.md#create-an-initial-data-set)
+  > Note: For more details beyond this exercise, refer to the [Partner Reference Application Tutorial - Create an Initial Data Set](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/14-Develop-Core-Application.md#create-an-initial-data-set)

 ### Deploy the Extension